pechyonkin/key-dl-architectures/README.md

 ### **Why it is important**

 LeNet-5 was used on large scale to automatically classify hand-written digits on bank cheques in the United States.
-This network is **the first convolutional neural network** (CNN).
-CNNs introduced in the paper are the foundation of modern state-of-the art deep learning.
+This network is a **convolutional neural network** (CNN).
+CNNs are the foundation of modern state-of-the art deep learning.
 These networks are built upon 3 main ideas: local receptive fields, shared weights and spacial subsampling.
-Local receptive fields with shared weights are the essence of the convolutional layer and most [ALL?] architectures described below use convolutional layers in one form or another.
+Local receptive fields with shared weights are the essence of the convolutional layer and most architectures described below use convolutional layers in one form or another.

 Another reason why LeNet is an important architecture is that before it was invented, character recognition had been done mostly by using feature engineering by hand, followed by a machine learning model to learn to classify hand engineered features.
 LeNet made hand engineering features redundant, because the network learns the best internal representation from raw images automatically.